 concepts.
 I did not get into details.
 I just scratched the surface.
 I used a lot of

-to interact with the K8s cluster.
-Knowing how to use kubectl
+kubectl to interact with the K8s cluster.
+Knowing how to use kubectl is essential

 for working with K8s.
 It helps you to deploy, manage, and scale your application.